-A desire to serve others by using the abilities and gifts God gave Carl instilled in him a deep passion for teaching and education, which led him to the mission field of the public school system here in Wake County for the last ten years where he was a lead teacher at Cary High School.
-In 2014, Carl took his first trip to South Sudan where he led teacher and administration workshops to help them establish schools.
+A desire to serve others by using the abilities and gifts God gave Carl instilled in him a deep passion for teaching and education, which led him to the mission field of the public school system here in Wake County for ten years where he was a lead teacher at Cary High School.
+In 2014, Carl took his first trip to South Sudan where he led teacher and administration workshops to the South Sudanese establish schools.
 It was then that God started laying on his heart a desire to work with teachers as a coach and mentor.
-God has opened many doors since in preparation for this new role at HLA.
+God has opened many doors since in preparation for this role at HLA.
 Carl is overwhelmed by God’s graciousness and faithfulness as He continues to do more than we could ever hope or imagine in and through HLA to make His name great here in our community and across the world.

 Apex MS/HS Site Administrator

 Allison is excited to be back at HLA for her third year.
 This year she is serving as site administrator for the Middle School and High School in Apex.
 She also continues to serve as the missions coordinator for the Apex campus, as well as the Classreach Coordinator for all of HLA.
 Allison is overwhelmed with excitement to be able to be used by our LORD in a variety of different ways.
 It is her prayer that GOD uses the gifts He has equipped her with along the way, as well as continue to grow new talents within her.